Stockport Grammar School: The Stopfordian

-The school's annual publication is The Stopfordian, now a full-colour comprehensive review of the school year, which was first published in 1929.
-This makes The Stopfordian one of the longest-running school publications in the United Kingdom.
-A predecessor, named simply Stockport Grammar School Magazine, dates back to 1899.
+The school's annual publication in 2012 was The Stopfordian, a comprehensive review of the school year.
+A predecessor was named simply Stockport Grammar School Magazine.

 Taking Stock

-The school has published Taking Stock, a short glossy newsletter rounding up recent news and photographs, every term since 1996.
+The school has published Taking Stock, a newsletter rounding up recent news and photographs.

 Old Stops' Review

 Old Stops' Review, a new annual magazine containing news from ex-pupils, was first published in 2011.